storageos/use-cases/velero/README.md

 ## Prerequisites

-Here's the prerequisites for running Velero in your Kubernetes cluster:
+Here are the prerequisites for running Velero in your Kubernetes cluster:

 1. Kubernetes cluster version 1.13+ with DNS
 1. Kubectl installed